Leighlinbridge: Gaelic games

 In Leighlinbridge there are three GAA clubs, Naomh Bríd, Leighlinbridge and Micheal Davitts.
 Naomh Bríd are a hurling club who compete in both the Carlow Senior Hurling Championship and the Carlow Intermediate Hurling Championship and all underage hurling competitions.
 Leighlinbridge are a football club who compete in the Carlow Junior Football Championship.
 Micheal Davitts are a football club who compete at underage level in Carlow.
 Players from neighbouring villages Old Leighlin and Ballinabranna combine with Leighlinbridge to play for Micheal Davits.

 Soccer

 Vale Wanderers is the local soccer club in Leighlinbridge.
 They are represented at both underage and senior levels.

 Education

 The local primary school is Leighlinbridge N.S.
-The most recent report by Department of Education inspectors noted the "welcoming, supportive and inclusive school atmosphere", and the "high quality teaching, as well as the openness and reflectivity that exists amongst the teaching staff".